piqnt/stage.js/README.md

 Stage.js is a 2D rendering and layout library for HTML5 Canvas.
 It is lightweight, fast and optimized for web and mobile game development.

 ### Features
-- Tree data model, similar to DOM, for composing an application
+- Tree object model, similar to DOM, for composing an application
 - Managed and optimized rendering and game loop
 - Mouse events processing and delivering them to target nodes
 - Positioning and layout